nguyenpham/FelicityEgtb/README.md

 Attempt 17: Use the table move generator.
 It could speed up Perft to 10%.
 If using table move data for incheck function, the speed up is about 5% (slower).
 The code is in the branch "tablemovegen".

+Attempt 18: create a test EPD file from all existent endgames.
+The test file will be used to verify the correctness of an EGTB later.

 Status
 ======